Hurricane warning in effect as AccuWeather warns Idalia will undergo explosive strengthening ahead of Florida landfall

 A broader area across the southeastern U.S., from Georgia to the Carolinas and Virginia, is then forecast to be directly impacted by the storm later in the week.

-On Sunday morning, Tropical Depression 10 strengthened into Tropical Storm Idalia.
-As of Monday morning, it was meandering just to the west of Cuba's westernmost point, packing maximum sustained winds of 65 mph (105 km/h).
-A slow, erratic motion is expected to continue into Monday afternoon, before the system picks up steam and starts moving north toward the eastern Gulf of Mexico, "threading the needle" between the Yucatán Peninsula and Cuba via the Yucatán Channel.
+Tropical Storm Idalia was meandering just to the west of Cuba’s westernmost point, packing maximum sustained winds of 70 mph — just 4 mph shy of hurricane strength as of Monday afternoon.
+A slow, erratic motion is expected to continue into Monday night, before the system picks up steam and starts moving north toward the eastern Gulf of Mexico, “threading the needle” between the Yucatán Peninsula and Cuba via the Yucatán Channel.

 "The storm is expected to continue to strengthen in the southern and eastern Gulf of Mexico in the coming days as it becomes more organized amid very high ocean water temperatures and low wind shear," said AccuWeather Meteorologist Brandon Buckingham.